Alexd03/week3/README.md

-We write test to make sure we our recieving the expected result from our programs
+We write test to make sure we are recieving the expected result from our programs